AlonzoNalpon/Goop/GPM_READ_ME.txt

 /******** GOOP MATH LIBRARY (GPM) ********/

-U can check out VectorUtils.html, MatrixUtils.html shortcuts in this folder to view the current list of functions and Vec2Struct.html, Mat3Struct.html to see the struct layout for Vecs and Mats
+U can open up Goop/lib/gpm/documentation/html/index.html and navigate to Files > File List > MatUtils.h, VecUtils.h to view the current list of functions

+Go Classes > Class List to see the struct layout for Vecs and Mats (Vec<2, T> for Vec2, Mat<3, 3, T> for Mat3)

 BASIC USAGE
 -----------------------------